 - 2.20 Hydration

-- Avoid Contact with Pollen – In this article, we’ll show you how to eradicate pollen from your environment and reduce the risk of contamination in your daily life.
+- Avoid Contact with Pollen – We’ll show you how to eradicate pollen from your environment and reduce the risk of contamination in your daily life.

 - Decongest your Airways – Hay fever blocks and congests your airways, which often leads to snoring.
 Anti-inflammatory remedies and corticosteroid nasal sprays can decongest your sinuses and help you breathe more easily.